openholisticdevelopment/open-holistic-development/Food/Recipes/Salad_of_Love.md

 in [German](Salad_of_Love_de.md).

-## Incredients
+## Ingredients

-The Salad of Love consist of 5 types of incredients:
+The Salad of Love consist of 5 types of ingredients:

 * **Vegetables**
 * **Fruits**